marwonn/marcify/README.md

 ![screenshot](./screenshots/screenshot_1.png)
 This is an step-by-step guide how to deploy a Flask-App on render.com.
 I use the free tier without a database.

-The original project is [hosted on Heroku](https://marcify.herokuapp.com).
+The original project is still [hosted on Heroku](https://marcify.herokuapp.com).
 The source for that can be found [here](https://github.com/marwonn/spotify-playlist-generator-analyzer).
 <br/><br/>

 ## Table of Contents